The issues | The Recommendation | Next steps

 7. Reinforce the expertise of public officials and institutions involved in public investment

-8. Focus on results and promote learning
+8. Focus on results and promote learning from experience

-Pillar III: Ensure proper framework conditions for public investment at all levels of government
+C. Ensure proper framework conditions for public investment at all levels of government

 9. Develop a fiscal framework adapted to the investment objectives pursued